The light from the sun that hits the Earth’s surface in just one minute can meet all energy demands for an entire year.

-The aesthetic appeal is entirely subjective to the owner, but they can be installed in places where they’ll be less noticeable.
+The aesthetic appeal is entirely subjective to the owner, but you can install them in places where they’ll be less noticeable.

-As far as roof damage goes, if the installation is completed by a professional like Stack, you have no reason to worry.
-When they’re set into place, they leave enough gapping between the panel and the roof to allow for airflow.
+As far as roof damage goes, if a professional like Stack completes the installation, you have no reason to worry.
+When panels are set into place, they leave enough gapping between the panel and the roof to allow for airflow.

 “There’s too much maintenance.”

 There’s actually minimal maintenance for panels.
-You’ll want to have an annual inspection completed on the system, but they’re built to endure the elements, so you don’t have constant repairs and inspections.
+You’ll want to complete an annual system inspection, but they’re built to endure the elements, so you don’t have constant repairs and inspections.